Pirates vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs will hand the ball to Marcus Stroman (7-4) for his 15th start of the season.
+- Drew Smyly (6-4) will take the mound for the Cubs, his 15th start of the season.

-- Stroman will look to finish five or more innings for the sixth start in a row.
+- Smyly will look to finish five or more innings for the fourth start in a row.

-- He has five appearances with no earned runs allowed in 14 chances this season.
+- He has one appearance this season with zero earned runs allowed out of his 14 chances this season.

 |Opponent